Positive Footprints Privacy Notice

 You can find out more information online at www.ico.org.uk.

-2. What information does Positive Footprints collect about its customers?
+2. What information do Positive Footprints collect about its customers?

 We begin the process of collecting information about you, and if appropriate, your family, when you apply to us either directly or through one of our partners.
 Although the information we collect may vary, typically it may include: